Survival Instinct (Star Trek: Voyager): Plot

 Told in flashbacks through the episode, after the crash, the four survivors - no longer in contact with the Borg collective - constructed a communication array to contact the Borg for rescue.
 As they waited, the other three began to feel some aspects of individuality, while Seven fought against it.
 When they realized the Borg were approaching, the other three attempted to flee, but Seven followed them and re-injected each with nanoprobes, neutralizing their individualistic tendencies and re-assimilating them into the Collective.

 Back in the present day, the three former drones have two options: continue with their present existence or the Doctor can remove more of their Borg implants, severing their connection; however, this process would irreparably damage their bodies, leaving them with only a month to live.
 The Doctor asks Seven for her opinion; she consults Chakotay, who asks her what she would rather do: live as a Borg for a normal lifespan or as an individual for a month.
 Seven is visibly moved and tells the Doctor to remove the others' implants.
 The Doctor protests, saying that his objective should be to preserve life at all costs; however, Seven argues that, like herself, even the Doctor was once a "drone" of sorts (confined to the ship's Sickbay) and that he would resist any attempts to force him back to that state.
 The Doctor accepts this logic and removes the implants from the former drones.
 Lansor (the former Two of Nine) elects to explore the station for the remainder of his life; Marika (Three of Nine) accompanies Voyager on its journey; and P'Chan (Four of Nine) chooses to spend his remaining days on a nearby uninhabited planet.

-Connections

-This episode contains the line "Survival is insufficient" (uttered first by Seven of Nine, then by the Doctor), which is repeatedly referenced in the 2014 post-apocalyptic novel Station Eleven by Emily St. John Mandel.

-The story of the character in this episode Marika, about her assimilation when serving on the USS Excalibur is written about in a story in New Frontier anthology No Limits.
-Also, the spacecraft the USS Excalibur was previously shown in the Star Trek franchise in the episode "Redemption, Part II".